 Florida Atlantic University (Boca Raton, FL); ProQuest document ID: 304848275

 The read-aloud accommodation and its effect on reading achievement was examined.

-Participants were 175 middle school students who were identified as at-risk for reading (reading below grade level).
+A total of 175 middle school students who were identified as at-risk for reading (reading below grade level) participated.
 Students were in a core intensive reading program in Palm Beach County's school district (fourth-largest district in Florida; U.S.).
 No participants had identified disabilities.